HazyResearch/deepdive/doc/doc/basics/schema.md

 DeepDive supports multinomial variables, which take integer values ranging from 0 to a user-specified upper bound.
-In order to use a multinomial variable, you can declare it in the `schema.variables` directive in `application.conf` using type `Categorical(N)`, to specify that the variable domain is be 0, 1, ..., N-1.
+In order to use a multinomial variable, you can declare it in the `schema.variables` directive in `deepdive.conf` using type `Categorical(N)`, to specify that the variable domain is be 0, 1, ..., N-1.
 The schema definition would be  look like